zheminzhou/SPARSE/docs/output.rst

   p16416  0.1631  0.1833  Bacteria|-|Firmicutes|Negativicutes|Veillonellales|Veillonellaceae|Veillonella|*Veillonella sp.
 6_1_27|-|Veillonella sp.
 6_1_27: GCF_000163735.1 (16416)

-The SPARSE groups are internal hierarchical clustering levels used in SPARSE database.
-It consists two components.
-The prefix describes the ANI level of the cluster and the following number is the designation of the cluster.
+The SPARSE groups are internal hierarchical clustering results stored in the SPARSE database.
+The group label consists of two components.
+The prefix presents the ANI level of the cluster and the following number presents the designation of the cluster.

 For example, 's613' is a cluster '613' in 's' level (ANI 95%) The correlation between prefix and ANI level is: